Here’s what you need to think about before you quit your day job and start your own web design business.

 Stick to schedules as diligently as possible and don't forget to account for revisions.
 Your contract should define what types of revisions are included in the project price (if any) and outline costs for additional changes.
 If you need to make adjustments, work with the client on a new delivery date so they know when to expect the revised project.

-If you’ve been using freelance sites like Upwork or Freelancer, you probably have a good idea of what deliverables to offer, but be careful about setting your prices.
-When you have your own business, there is more overhead, so you’ll probably need to raise your rates.
+If you've been using freelance sites like Upwork or Freelancer, you probably have a good idea of what deliverables to offer, but be careful about setting your prices.
+When you have your own business, there's more overhead, so you'll probably need to raise your rates.

-There are online calculators and price charts to reference when you are unsure about prices, such as this freelance rate calculator or the Omni finance calculator.
+There are online calculators and price charts to reference when you're unsure about prices, such as a freelance rate calculator.

 If your budget permits, you can compare your prices to your competitors' with tools like Luminate Market Price, PROSPros, Zilliant, and Pricefy.